John Johnson (reporter)

-John Johnson is an American television anchorman, senior correspondent, documentary filmmaker and artist.
+John Johnson (born June 20, 1938) is an American television anchorman, senior correspondent, documentary filmmaker, and visual artist.
 He was a reporter on New York City television news for many years.

 Education and early career

 Johnson studied art at the City College of New York, planning a career as an art educator.
 He then became an associate professor of fine art at Lincoln University in Pennsylvania.

 Television journalism career

 Johnson joined ABC News in 1968, ultimately becoming the first African American documentary producer, director and writer at a broadcast network.
 He won distinction for his documentaries Welfare Game and Strangers in Their Own Land: The Puerto Ricans.
 He was one of the first black filmmakers in the prestigious Directors Guild of America.
 Johnson then became a network correspondent and covered such stories as the Attica Prison riot that led to the deaths of 33 prisoners and 10 corrections officers.
 Johnson was inside the prison when guards and state troopers shot to death 29 prisoners and nine hostages.
 A tenth hostage later died.
 State officials falsely claimed that the prisoners had cut the throats of the hostages, and many news outlets repeated the erroneous accounts.
 Johnson declined to do so because he had seen no such thing.
 Interviewed decades later, he said, "I didn’t see that.
 All I saw were troopers, police and Guardsmen going in with guns and firing in a cloud of smoke."